 Name of Organization Represented by Maker:

 Name of School to Be Used:

 Date(s) of Intended Use:

 Area(s) Requested:

 Time Requested: From To

 Type of Contract (Check One): Single Use Multiuse Note: For Multiuse, monthly payment due within 10 days of invoice.

-Purpose for Which the Premises will be Used: Will Admission Fees be Charged (Check One): Yes No If Yes Disposition of Proceeds:
+Purpose for Which the Premises will be Used:

-Name of Maker: Work Phone: Home Phone:
+Name of Maker: Work Phone:Home Phone:

 Signature of Maker: Date: Address/City/State/Zip:

-Snd Invoice To (If Different Than Above): Name:
+Sed Invoice To (If Different Than Above): Name:Address/City/State/Zip:

 Denied Approved (Circle One) Principal Signature & Date

 Denied Approved Dir.
 Enterprise Funds Signature & Date

-ASSESSSED FEES

-A. Week day hours x \$
+A Week day hoursx \$